 The sort of personal information that could be exposed in a breach in data security that could entitle you to make a claim could include:

-An organisation must set in place security protocols to minimise the risk of data being lost or stolen in a breach.
+An organisation must put in place security protocols to minimise the risk of data being lost or stolen in a breach.
 Employees should be trained to handle personal data securely.
 They should also be trained on what to do if a breach in data security occurs.

 If you are the victim of a data breach, you should: